Ilovecatz17/IPA-Converter/README.md

 # IPA-Converter
-so pretty much you open it and select your .app file then you will rename it to Payload and keep the .ipa now its good
+x so pretty much you open it and select your .app file x then you will rename it to Payload and keep the .ipa x now its good